-During 2017/18 the Authority undertook work on the following IT systems; document management system and an applicant tracking system.
-A process to improve the working practices of the Authority via the use of digital technology is also being explored.
+During 2018/19 the Authority undertook work on the following IT systems; document management system and an online recruitment system.
+A process to improve the working practices of the Authority via the use of digital technology is continued to be explored.

-Internal Audit 2017/18
+Internal Audit 2018/19

-As part of the Authority's corporate governance programme a risk assessment was made on all its services and formed the basis of the work carried out during 2017/18 by the Authority's internal auditors Gateway Assure.
+As part of the Authority's corporate governance programme a risk assessment was made on all its services and formed the basis of the work carried out during 2018/19 by the Authority's internal auditors Gateway Assure.
 The focus of the Audit was on the following areas: